What Are Brittle Nails?

 Hormones are chemical messengers that control every process in the body.
 When hormone levels fluctuate, these processes can go awry, causing conditions like brittle nails.
-Estrogen, one of the reproductive hormones, is responsible for water retention in the body, so low levels lead to dehydration.
-Approximately 10-15% of the nail contains water, so dehydration caused by estrogen deficiency also affects nails, leading to weak, dry, split, or brittle nails.
+Estrogen, one of the reproductive hormones, is responsible for water retention in the body; therefore, low levels lead to dehydration.
+Approximately 10-15% of the nail contains water.
+So, dehydration caused by estrogen deficiency also affects nails, leading to weak, dry, split, or brittle nails.

 Estrogen deficiency is common during phases of significant hormonal imbalance during a woman's reproductive life, including puberty, pregnancy, post-partum, and menopause.
 Although brittle nails can occur at any time, women undergoing these hormonal changes may find that they are experiencing unprecedented changes in nail appearance.

 In addition to hormonal causes, each stage of a women's reproductive life may have its own related factors which may explain the occurrence of brittle nails.

 Hormonal Causes during Different Phases in a Woman's Life

 Puberty is the stage in which a girl's body begins to produce reproductive hormones; these and other factors, such as the consequences of stress from school and dating pressures, contribute to brittle nails during puberty.